ben-in-glitch/myAnime/README.md

 - [SQLite Tutorial](https://www.sqlitetutorial.net/sqlite-python/) – Used for understanding SQLite in Python
 - [彭彭的 YouTube 課程](https://www.youtube.com/@cwpeng-course) – Helped with frontend(HTML, JS, CSS) & backend (FastAPI) integration
 - ChatGPT – Assisted in explaining all my questions

+### About This Project (2026-02-05)

+This is my second project and also serves as my half-year review since I started learning programming in August 2025.

+ost of the skills and knowledge I used were learned **just-in-time**, as I needed them for the project.

+There may still be some bugs, but it's currently workable based on my tests.
+I might optimize and improve the project over time in the future.

+**My learning journey:**
+- SQLite: 2026-01-05
+- FastAPI: 2026-01-08
+- HTML: 2026-01-15
+- JavaScript: 2026-01-16
+- CSS: 2026-01-29